-Date Feedback and how we've actioned as needed EA feedback received on TW Env Destination scenarios into WRSE.
+Date Feedback and how we've actioned as needed Teddington to plan programme of further work to reduce uncertainty of impacts of 75, 100 and 150 MI/d options.
+Feedback on future of West Berkshire Groundwater Scheme (WBGWS) received - this has informed our understanding of need in our Kennet Valley (KV) water resource zone and optioneering to meet this need.
+Feb '22 Feedback received and dedicated review meeting for Reuse option SOCUs.
+EA feedback received on drought options - Wansunt and Crayford options rejected as a result, with Latton already having been rejected on environmental grounds.
+This rejection reasoning is laid out in Appendix Q (Rejection register).
+EA feedback received on TW Env Destination scenarios into WRSE.
 EA RAG'ing of WRSE options (full TW feasible option set) received - feedback on Epsom, Wansunt, Crayford, Deephams concerns already actioned.
-Chingford RWP concern on sustainable abstraction - is WFD compliant but has been rejected on the grounds of availability.
+Chingford RWP concern on sustainable abstraction - is WFD compliant but has been rejected on the grounds of availability from another water company.
 KGV intake capacity increase also flagged as concern but has passed WFD screening as it did at WRMP19.
 We will look further into the impacts of this option should further work highlight the option is required as we finalise our WRMP24.
-Apr '22 - June '22 Briefing on environmental appraisal programme to date and next steps Non-SRO INNS methodology sent for comment; feedback and agreement received via subsequent workshop.
+Apr '22 - Briefing on environmental appraisal programme to date and next steps.
+June '22 Non-SRO INNS methodology sent for comment; feedback and agreement received via subsequent workshop.
 Revised Lower Lee DRA and Deephams statement of common understanding sent for comment.
 Feedback received on WRMP24 Feasibility report update note - this has informed development of our dWRMP24 documents.
-Results of further programme of work to understand impact of Teddington DRA at different sizes presented to EA and discussed; this work has evidenced that the 75 MI/d and 100 MI/d option may have acceptably minor impacts on the surrounding environment so as to be within limits set by the EA, subject to ongoing work.
-This work has been used to develop
+Results of further programme of work to understand impact of Teddington DRA at different sizes presented to EA and discussed; this work has evidenced that the 75 Ml/d and 100 Ml/d option may have acceptably minor impacts on the surrounding environment so as to be within limits set by the EA, subject to ongoing work.
+This work has been used to develop a statement of common understanding for Teddington DRA.
+(Update for rdWRMP24 - following EA feedback, the 100Ml/d option has now been rejected on promotability grounds, with reasoning available in Section 7).
+Nov' 22 - March '23 This period covered our public consultation on our draft WRMP24, to which our regulators formally responded.
+Our consideration of these responses and details of changes made to our plan as a result can be found in our Statement of Response.
+April 2023 We held a workshop to brief Natural England and the EA on our considerations of key topics raised in their consultation feedback and updates to be made to the plan as a result.
+May 2023 We held a session with Historic England to discuss our considerations of key topics raised in their consultation feedback and updates to be made to the plan as a result.